 Have you ever encountered that frustrating moment when your text gets cut off because the column is too narrow?
 For example, in the image below, the title “Retail inc Tax” is cut off.

 1. Move your mouse to the edge of the column header (the letter above the column).
-A black cross should appear once your mouse reaches the end of the column header.
+Once your mouse reaches the end of the column header, a black cross should appear.

 The title “Retail inc Tax” now fits perfectly within the column.